-TCF is dedicated to the protection of wild species and their habitats, and works in prime Bengal Tiger habitats in Uttarakhand, Madhya Pradesh and Assam.
-TCF has been instrumental in the conservation of some of the last remaining Great Indian Bustard habitats in Kutch, Gujarat, and the One-horned Rhinoceros habitat in Assam.
+TCF is dedicated to the protection of wild species and their habitats, and works in prime Bengal Tiger habitats in Uttarakhand, Madhya Pradesh, Maharashtra and Assam.
+TCF has been instrumental in the conservation of some of the last remaining Great Indian Bustard habitats in Kutch, Gujarat.
 TCF's ground-level staff is always at the forefront to address issues pertaining to wildlife conservation, and also provides assistance to the Forest Department in several projects.

 Besides helping to conserve India's flagship species, TCF works towards the conservation of crucial habitats at the landscape-level and creates awareness about their ecological importance.

-Through its effective initiatives to reduce human-wildlife conflict, rescues and rehabilitations, on-ground scientific research, and collaborations with local, national and international partners, TCF works towards a future where humans and nature live in harmony.
+Through its effective initiatives to reduce human-wildlife conflict, habitat restoration, ecological research, and collaborations with local, national and international partners, TCF works towards a future where humans and nature live in harmony.

 The future of India lies in the hands of its youth, and there is a pressing need to spread environmental awareness among the student community to make them realize the seriousness of the issues at hand.
 TCF actively organizes workshops, campaigns and meetings to help create environmentally-conscious populations of all ages.
 TCF holds a wide gamut of awareness activities like quizzes, presentations, competitions, nature walks, celebrations of international wildlife and conservation days, film screenings, and a plethora of other fun-filled educational activities for teachers, children and local communities.
 Through a variety of competitions and interactive sessions, students are sensitized whilst actively absorbing the information at hand.
 Commemorative days such as ‘World Water Day’ and ‘World Environment Day’ and ‘World Forestry Day’ are occasions which are celebrated with gusto in the schools of villages situated in and around Corbett, Kanha, Bandhavgarh and Kaziranga tiger reserves, and the Greater Rann of Kutch.
 TCF’s awareness programmes are focused on five flagship species – Tiger Panthera tigris, Asiatic Elephant Elephus maximus, Greater One-horned Rhinoceros Rhinoceros unicornis, Hardground Barasingha Rucervus duvaucelii branderi and Great Indian Bustard Ardeotis nigriceps.
 To spread awareness about the hazards of global warming and climate change, TCF established an interpretation centre called the Centre on Global Warming at the outskirts of Corbett Tiger Reserve in 2009.
 Educational visits are arranged for students from local schools.